josephbooth/acs-variable-lookup-tool/README.md

-# ACS API Variable Lookup
+# American Community Survey (ACS) API Variable Lookup

 ## Overview
 **ACS API Variable Lookup** is a tool designed to help users efficiently search for and understand variable names used in the **American Community Survey (ACS)** dataset, which powers [data.census.gov](https://data.census.gov).